dabhanushali/EnactOn-Training/docs/stories/story-full-ux-revamp-spec.md

 ## 1. Introduction

-This document provides a comprehensive specification for a full user experience (UX) revamp across three key areas of the GrowPro Suite application: Navigation Consistency, Authentication, and the Course Engagement flow.
+This document provides a comprehensive specification for a full user experience (UX) revamp across three key areas of the EnactOn Training application: Navigation Consistency, Authentication, and the Course Engagement flow.
 The goal is to create a more cohesive, intuitive, and visually polished user journey.

 ### 1.1.
 Change Log